andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 There will be no waffling on my watch and if anybody asks me how much it cost I will lie.

-Knowing how strict the security guards are based on my attendance last year I gather the gang's water bottles, bags, and jackets and secure them in a locker near the entrance.
+Between the front doors and the entrance to the exhibits I begin to gather everyone's water bottles, bags, jackets, purses, and any personal belongings that may be deemed as contraband to stow in a bank of lockers near the entrance.
+Based on my visit last year I know the security guards take their jobs *very* seriously.
 Kate eyes the "NO backpacks" sign, looks down at her small satchel of belongings and declares, "I'll just wear it over my shoulder like a purse, it'll be fine."